Hoglet/TimeIT/Coding_guidelines.md

 # Coding guidelines
 This document is intended to encourage good coding practices without inhibiting progress.
-Rules herein should be open ended to allow the author to "do better".
+Rules herein should be open-ended to allow the author to "do better".

 The main rules in order of importance: